Vchitect/VBench/README.md

   <img src="./asset/radar-close.jpg" width="48%" />
 </p>

 We visualize VBench evaluation results of various publicly available video generation models, as well as Gen-2 and Pika, across 16 VBench dimensions.
 We normalize the results per dimension for clearer comparisons.

+#### :trophy: Leaderboard

-(See numeric values at our [Leaderboard](https://huggingface.co/spaces/Vchitect/VBench_Leaderboard))
+See numeric values at our [Leaderboard](https://huggingface.co/spaces/Vchitect/VBench_Leaderboard) :1st_place_medal::2nd_place_medal::3rd_place_medal:

+#### :film_projector: Model Info
+See [model info](https://github.com/Vchitect/VBench/tree/master/sampled_videos#what-are-the-details-of-the-video-generation-models) for video generation models we used for evaluation.

 <!-- The values have been normalized for better readability of the chart.
 The normalization process involves scaling each set of performance values to a common scale between 0.3 and 0.8.
 The formula used for normalization is: (value - min value) / (max value - min value). -->